The Hidden Impact of Humidity on Commercial Refrigeration Systems

 -

-Why it Matters: High humidity can adversely affect the quality of stored products.
+Why It Matters: High humidity can negatively affect the quality of stored products.
 Think soggy vegetables, damp packaging, and mold growth.

 -